Jewelry Trademarks: Everything You Need to Know

 Jewelry trademarks help protect the names, logos, or initials of jewelry manufacturers, importers, wholesalers, or retailers.
 They're registered with the United States Patent Office (USPTO), or a similar organization in another country.

 A maker's mark is an unregistered trademark.
 Both types of trademarks have been used on fine and costume jewelry for hundreds of years.
 Some companies have changed their marks since their founding, and the law on jewelry trademarks varies in different countries.
 A trademark or maker's mark is like a signature, letting customers know who made a piece of jewelry.

 Finding Marks on Jewelry

 Used jewelry is a big seller for many jewelers and other small businesses, and trademarks and maker's marks help them establish value.
 Stamps often specify the metals used to make the jewelry along with the manufacturer.
 Fine jewelry is usually made from precious metals and gemstones while costume jewelry is constructed from a base metal, like stainless steel, that's coated with gold or silver.
 It's set with imitation gems like cubic zirconia or semiprecious stones like hematite or quartz.

-Not all jewelry has a trademark, maker's mark, or stamp, but a professional usually looks for these marks as part of an appraisal.
+Not all jewelry has a trademark, maker's mark, or stamp, but a professional usually look for these marks as part of an appraisal.
 They can be tiny, so magnification is often used.
 You should look for letters, words, or numbers inside rings, on the backs or undersides of pendants, on the clasps of bracelets, and on the backs or posts of earrings.
 Use a jeweler's loupe that can magnify at least 10 times and check the marks you find from a few different directions to make sure you're not looking at anything that's upside down.
 In addition to the trademark or maker's mark, you might see:

 - A purity mark